-NC BLP collaborates with North Carolina's Care Management for High Risk Pregnancy (CMHRP) program, formerly Pregnancy Care Management, as a primary referral source for enrolling pregnant women into the NC BLP program.
+NC BLP collaborates with North Carolina's Care Management for High-Risk Pregnancy (CMHRP) program, formerly Pregnancy Care Management, as a primary referral source for enrolling pregnant women into the NC BLP program.
 CMHRP is designed to assess a medically high-risk pregnant mother's needs, design an individualized care plan and refer her to clinical, mental and behavioral health, nutritional counseling, and other services available locally.

 Interconceptional Care Coordination/Case Management services focus on the reduction of psychosocial, medical, and environmental factors that impact the health and well-being of women for 18 months after birth.
-Examples of factors addressed include a previous poor birth outcome, history of perinatal depression, chronic conditions including obesity, substance use during pregnancy, and intimate partner violence.
+Examples of factors addressed include a previous poor birth outcome. history of perinatal depression, chronic conditions including obesity, substance use during pregnancy, and intimate partner violence.
 A Family Care Coordinator provides case management services to participants during pregnancy and the 18-month interconceptional period.
 A Family Outreach Worker (FOW) will conduct outreach and educate women and men about preconception health, health promotion, and related issues.
 This same individual will carry out efforts to support program participant retention in NC Baby Love Plus services as well as the perinatal health system of care.
 The FOW will also conduct health promotion and support group sessions using an evidence-based curriculum.
 A Licensed Clinical Social Worker (LCSW) will work with program participants who are in need of behavioral health support.
-The LCSW, utilizing a combination of evidenced-based tools and clinical interviewing skills, will complete a clinical assessment, diagnose and treat a client's mental and/or behavioral health issues employing appropriate, evidenced-based psychotherapy treatment models, develop an individualized treatment and discharge plan.
+The LCSW, utilizing a combination of evidenced-based tools and clinical interviewing skills, will complete a clinical assessment, diagnose, and treat a client's mental and/or behavioral health issues employing appropriate. evidenced-based psychotherapy treatment models, develop an individualized treatment and discharge plan.

 The NC BLP program will also provide case management and group education and support sessions on a variety of health and wellness and parenting topics using evidence-based curriculum and a tool kit to fathers/male partners of NC BLP program participants.
-Case management and group education and support sessions will also be offered by the Fatherhood Coordinator to fathers/male partners of NC BLP program participants with a focus on self-sufficiency.
+Fathers and male partners will be encouraged to engage in case management, group education and support sessions offered by Family Care Coordinators and Family Outreach Workers with a focus on self-sufficiency.